savagezen/dnd-tools/README.md

 #### Features:

-- Compeltely interactive (menu prompt after each function completes)
+- *Compeltely interactive:*  promted with start menu after every function
-- Character generator (can be completely random)
+- *Character generator:*  any or all stat blocks and features can be randomized
-- Save generated characer file as text file
+- *Save generated character:*  export generated character to text file
-- Dice roller (any number of dice, any number of sides)
+- *Dice roller:*  any number of dice, any number of sides
+- *Encounter calculator:* calculates modified experience per party size / level and monster party size (and CR)
+- *Initiative roller:* random d20 rolls for x number of players (raw / without initiaitve bonus)
-- Tarokka card game (Tarrot cards from Curse of Strahd)
+- *Tarokka card game:*  Tarrot card game from Curse of Strahd
-- Wild Magic effect roller (for Sorcerers)
+- *Wild magic effects:*  Effect roller for Wild Magic sorcerers
-- Initiative roller (raw / without proficiency bonus)

 ---